bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

 ## Introduction

-Converting from csv to parquet or avro reduces the size of file and allows for faster read and write speeds.
-With Bacalhau, you can convert your csv files stored on ipfs or on the web without the need to download files and install dependencies locally.
+Converting from CSV to parquet or avro reduces the size of the file and allows for faster read and write speeds.
+With Bacalhau, you can convert your CSV files stored on ipfs or on the web without the need to download files and install dependencies locally.

-In this example tutorial we will convert a csv file from a url to parquet format and save the converted parquet file to IPFS
+In this example tutorial we will convert a CSV file from a URL to parquet format and save the converted parquet file to IPFS

 ## TD;LR
 Converting CSV stored in public storage with Bacalhau